 That’s the heart of a great leader.
 Even as the business faces a myriad of challenges, you value the lives of your staff.

-Having the courage to connect strengthens and motivates the team
+Having the courage to connect strengthens and inspires the team

 Having the courage to connect means listening, even when you feel powerless to help.
 Listening is a way of being present, and being there for your team.